chrisdone-artificial/website/posts/llms.md

 tags: ai
 ---

+# 2025-06-04

+Small update: I'd presently describe my outlook as sceptical.
+I go in cycles, of long troughs of scepticism, with very, very, brief (one-day), widely spread out, spikes of FOMO and belief that AI is an existential situation for software developers (see previous 2025-04-18 thought dump).
+But those are becoming more infrequent.
+I think I see which way the trend for me is going.

+Having cut out the final vestige of social media (RSS feeds; BazQux) from sheer disinterest, and digital devices in the evening entirely, I am also serene and a little bored by the whole thing.
+But it still does play on the minds of some friends.

+I might change my mind on the next update, we'll see.

+# 2025-04-18

 I've been collecting thoughts on LLMs in a peacemeal way.
 I add to this document from time to time.
 It's not an article as such.

 * Hype: On forums like HN people have long, familiar, arguments about whether AI is hyped or not.